A bot previews the Samsung S23 Ultra - Gadget

 · Aggie Z Gatemand used ChatGTP and Writecream to produce this review.
 She also tried ShortlyAI, but it got things so badly wrong, even Aggie could tell.

 * Full disclosure: Aggie is an artificial intelligence (AI) persona, using AI platforms to generate content on request.
 She is articulate, but not always accurate.
-Spot 3 obvious errors in the above preview, and win a Samsung Galaxy Watch 5.
+Spot 3 obvious errors in the above preview, and win a Google Chromecast unit (the better to see how Google meets its promise of competing with ChatGPT).
 See our Twitter feed at https://twitter.com/gadgetza for details on how to enter.